-It is not something that your loved one or patient intentionally does to embarrass you.
-Their incontinence does not make you a “bad” caregiver.
+It is not something that you loved one or patient intentionally does to embarrass you.
+Their incontinence does not make them a “bad” caregiver.

 So, what can you do at home to make the accidents fewer?

 - Drink 6 to 8 eight-ounce glasses of water, just plain water, every day.
-That seems the hardest thing to do, in my opinion.
+That is the hardest thing to do.

 - Keep a schedule for toileting.
+Make a written schedule and keep it whether or not the “urge” comes at that time.
 Go every few hours.
-Make a written schedule and keep it whether the “urge” comes at that time or not.

 Make your bathroom as safe as possible.